circlefin/malachite/specs/english/proofs_scheduling.md

 ## Protocol

-The proofs scheduling protocol specifies the behaviour of the **proposers** of rounds of the consensus protocol, which should include in the proposed blocks proofs of all still unproven blocks committed to the same strand.
+The proofs scheduling protocol specifies the behaviour of the **proposers** of rounds of the consensus protocol.

-First, lets formally define what it is meant by unproven blocks in a strand `S`:

-- `unproven(s)` is a set of heights `H` with `strand(H) == s` and whose `proof(H)` was not yet committed.

-The scheduling protocol expects the **proposer** of a block at height `H` to include in the **proofs** field of the block it proposes the set of all proofs `proof(H')` for every height `H'` in the set `unproven(s)`, where `s = strand(H)`.
+### Overview

+A proposer is expected to include in its proposed block for height `H` **proofs for all unproven blocks** committed to the same strand as height `H`.
+A block is unproven when its proof was not yet commmitted to the blockchain.

-If a proposer of height `H` is **able** to gather or produce the expected set of proofs, then it is allowed to produce a **full block**, i.e., a block containing transactions.
+If a proposer of height `H` is **able** produce or retrieve the expected set of proofs, for all unproven blocks belonging to `strand(H)`, then it is allowed to produce and propose a **full block**, i.e., a block containing transactions.
-This is the desirable and expected common-case execution.

-But if the proposer of height `H` is **not able** to gather or produce the full expected set of proofs, then it is forced to produce a **empty block**, i.e., a block without transactions, with an empty **proofs** field.
+But if the proposer of height `H` is **not able** to produce or retrieve the full expected set of proofs, then it is forced to produce a **empty block**, i.e., a block without transactions, with an empty **proofs** field.
-Notice that the proposer may have part of the proofs it is expected to include in the block, but they are not included in the block.
+Notice that the proposer does not include any proof on the block if it has only _part_ of the proofs expected to be included in that block.

 The reason for the last behaviour, forcing the production of empty blocks when the expected set of proofs is not available, is to discourage the production of